 UVB rays can reach the earth’s surface (especially high altitudes) throughout the year, but if you are living in the U.S., they are most likely to affect your skin between the hours of 10 AM and 4 PM during the spring, summer and early fall.

-Which UV Rays Cause Cancer?
+So Which UV Rays Cause Cancer?

 In a match up of UVA versus UVB rays, which are the most dangerous?
 The short answer is that they both are, but in different ways.
 While UVB rays can cause visible damage in the short term, leaving you with an uncomfortable burn, UVA rays cause damage in the long run by expediting the signs of aging.
 In other words, too much exposure to either UVA or UVB rays can cause skin cancer.

-How Do I Best Protect Myself?
+How Do I Protect Myself From UV Rays?